MiguelB512/VBA_Stock_Analysis/README.md

 ```
 <br />

-In Total, this took around 20 seconds for the analysis to complete. <br />
+In total, this took around 20 seconds for the analysis to complete. <br />
 Below is an image of both runtimes before refactoring.

 <br />